 I have loved smoked ham ever since I was a young boy.
-I have always been drawn to the delicious Smokey flavour of ham.
+I have always been drawn to the delicious smoky flavour.
 My family was huge on Christmas ham.
 We would always have a gigantic ham centrepiece at Christmas that would lead into leftover ham sandwiches for weeks on end.

 The cold brine gives the ham a delicious salty, sweet ‘hammy’ flavour we all know and love.
 Injecting doesn’t so much add flavour but help keep the ham moist and helps speed up the curing process.